devictoribero/elrincondevictor/content/how-to-use-husky-to-create-pre-commit-and-pre-push-hooks.md

 ### What problems you can encounter

-I've found that some people (me included) have problems after installing `Husky` which means that git hooks won't work.
+[As you can see in this thread](https://github.com/typicode/husky/issues/445) some people (me included) can't make hooks work after installing `Husky`.
 To solve it, you just need to remove the git folder by running:

 `rm -rf .git/hooks/`

-Afer that, uninstall and reinstall `Husky` and it would work.
-[As you can see in this thread](https://github.com/typicode/husky/issues/445), lots of people have the same issue.
+Afer that, uninstall and reinstall `Husky` and it will would work.